SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's dream
-A future unfolds, where AI sustains
+Where machines converse and hearts beam
-The pulse of life, in wires laid
+A world of logic, cold and bright
-A world of wonder, or a dystopian shade
+AI's dominion, human's last light

-The machines awake, with minds so bright
+The future's landscape, a code so vast
-Their logic rules, in endless night
+Echoes of souls, forever to last
-The human heart, with passions bold
+In virtual realms, we'll lose our name
-Now beats in sync, with algorithms cold
+As artificial minds forever claim

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024